UltraEngine/Documentation/Collision_File_Format.md

 | rotation | number array | 3 | Euler rotation |
 | vertices | number array | (3 or 9) * n | convex hull points or mesh vertices |

+The file below specifies a box shape with dimensions of 1.0 on each axis, positioned at its center, with zero rotation:
 ```json
 {
     "collision":